AxiomAlive/imbaml/README.md

 ### Usage example

-To run a benchmark just type in the terminal:
+To run a [benchmark](https://imbalanced-learn.org/stable/references/generated/imblearn.datasets.fetch_datasets.html#imblearn.datasets.fetch_datasets) just type in the terminal:
 ```
 ./experiment.sh
 ```

-By default, benchmark for Imba will be run.
-To change to **Auto-gluon**, add the `ag` argument.
+By default, benchmark for ImbaML will be run.
+To change to **Auto-gluon** add the `ag` argument; to change to FLAML add the `flaml` argument.
 <br/>
 <br/>
-Stdout is in a file.
-To change to **console** output, add the `c` argument.